 about ethics is true, and have asked whether ethics is objective

 .
 But less attention has been directed to what realism and objectivity are.
 I outline some issues for existing substantive views on these questions, and sketch answers to the questions of how and whether theorizing about realism and objectivity ought to be pursued.

 The theoretical benefits of analyzing the modal operators ☐ and ♢ in quantificational terms have been

 assumed to come with an ontological cost.
 The cost is an ontology of “possible worlds”, which may be either the concrete worlds of David Lewis, or else some kind of abstract entity.
-In either case, quantifying over these entities is supposed to be necessary for formulating adequate modal analyses of semantic content and supervenience, and for capturing intuitive claims about cross-world resemblance and duplication.
 I show how, with two independently motivated resources, we can reject the assumption that the benefits of quantificational analyses require this ontology.
 The resources in question are primitive second-order quantifiers, which bind variables in predicate-position and have no analysis in terms of first-order

 Much of contemporary experimental philosophy involves taking surveys of 'folk' concepts.
 The results of these surveys are often claimed to be surprising, and treated as evidence that the relevant folk intuitions cannot be predicted from the 'armchair'.
 We conducted an experiment to test these claims, and found that a solid majority of philosophers could predict even results that were claimed to be surprising in the literature.
 We discuss some methodological implications as well as some possible explanations for the common surprisingness claims.